 - a.
 The coop or fenced enclosure must be kept in a clean and sanitary manner, free of insects and rodents, offensive odors, excessive noise, or any other condition which could potentially cause a nuisance.
 Feed stored outside must be secured in a metal container to prevent mice and other pests. - b.
-Pigeons and chickens shall not be overcrowded, and adequate space must be allowed so that each animal has space to lie down, stand up, and turn around without touching another animal. - (b) In all agriculturally zoned properties inside the Urban Growth Boundary used for legitimate agricultural practices such as, but not limited to, the raising, breeding, selling and transporting of cattle or poultry shall be subject to the following animal limitation requirements: - (1) The number of dogs shall not exceed four (4).
+Pigeons and chickens shall not be overcrowded, and adequate space must be allowed so that each animal has space to lie down, stand up, and turn around without touching another animal. - (b) In all agriculturally zoned properties inside the urban growth boundary used for legitimate agricultural practices such as, but not limited to, the raising, breeding, selling and transporting of cattle or poultry shall be subject to the following animal limitation requirements: - (1) The number of dogs shall not exceed four (4).
 The number of cats shall not exceed eight (8).
 The number of potbellied pigs shall not exceed two (2). - a.
-The potbellied pigs, if housed outside, shall be contained in a pen or opaque fenced enclosure that is a minimum of one hundred (100) feet from the property boundary. - One (1) horse or other equine shall be permitted for every one (1) contiguous acre.
-The land must be suitable for the keeping of horses and wetlands cannot be counted toward the one contiguous acre. - (3) No more than two (2) swine are permitted per parcel, not including potbellied pigs as provided herein. - a.
+The potbellied pigs, if housed outside, shall be contained in a pen or opaque fenced enclosure that is a minimum of one hundred (100) feet from the property boundary. - (2) One (1) horse or other equine shall be permitted for every one (1) contiguous acre.
+The land must be suitable for the keeping of horses and wetlands cannot be counted toward the one (1) contiguous acre. - (3) No more than two (2) swine are permitted per parcel, not including potbellied pigs as provided herein. - a.
 The swine, other than potbellied pigs, shall be contained in a pen or opaque fenced enclosure that is a minimum of one hundred (100) feet from the property boundary. - b.
-Pens shall be accessory and incidental to the principal dwelling. - (c) In all non-agriculturally zoned districts outside the Urban Growth Boundary, dogs are limited to no more than four (4) per residence and cats shall be limited to no more than eight (8) per residence.
-The number of potbellied pigs shall not exceed two (2). - (1) The keeping of swine is prohibited in non-agriculturally zoned districts outside the Urban Growth Boundary, except that the keeping of potbellied pigs (Vietnamese or Asian) may be permitted. - a.
+Pens shall be accessory and incidental to the principal dwelling. - (c) In all non-agriculturally zoned districts outside the urban growth boundary, dogs are limited to no more than four (4) per residence and cats shall be limited to no more than eight (8) per residence.
+The number of potbellied pigs shall not exceed two (2). - (1) The keeping of swine is prohibited in non-agriculturally zoned districts outside the urban growth boundary, except that the keeping of potbellied pigs (Vietnamese or Asian) may be permitted. - a.
 The potbellied pigs, if housed outside, shall be contained in a pen or opaque fenced enclosure that is a minimum of one hundred (100) feet from the property boundary. - b.
-Pens shall be accessory and incidental to the principal dwelling. - (d) In agriculturally zoned districts outside the Urban Growth Boundary, the following animal limitations apply:
+Pens shall be accessory and incidental to the principal dwelling. - (d) In agriculturally zoned districts outside the urban growth boundary, the following animal limitations apply: - (1) No more than two (2) swine are permitted per parcel, not including potbellied pigs as provided herein. - (2) The swine, other than pot-bellied pigs, shall be contained in a pen or opaque fenced enclosure that is a minimum of one hundred (100) feet from the property boundary. - (3) Pens shall be accessory and incidental to the principal dwelling. - (e) References to domesticated animals shall mean domesticated animals that have been weaned.
+Domesticated animals are not counted toward the animal limitations until they are at least eight (8) weeks of age.

-- (1) No more than two (2) swine are permitted per parcel, not including potbellied pigs as provided herein. - (2) The swine, other than pot-bellied pigs, shall be contained in a pen or opaque fenced enclosure that is a minimum of one hundred (100) feet from the property boundary. - (3) Pens shall be accessory and incidental to the principal dwelling. - (e) References to domesticated animals shall mean domesticated animals that have been weaned.
-Domesticated animals are not counted toward the animal limitations until they are at least eight weeks of age. - (f) Service animals are exempt from these requirements and are not counted toward the total number of animals permitted. - (g) The raising of otherwise prohibited animals by 4-H or Future Farmers of America members for exhibitions, fairs, or the like, is permitted and is not subject to the requirements or limitations herein, provided that proof of 4-H or Future Farmers of America registration for such animals can be provided upon request by the department.
+- (f) Service animals are exempt from these requirements and are not counted toward the total number of animals permitted. - (g) The raising of otherwise prohibited animals by 4-H or Future Farmers of America members for exhibitions, fairs, or the like, is permitted and is not subject to the requirements or limitations herein, provided that proof of 4-H or Future Farmers of America registration for such animals can be provided upon request by the department. - (h) Community cats are exempt from the requirements of this section and are not counted towards the total number of animals permitted.